pillfill/rxnorm-client/README.md

  1. Define Separate Data Schemas

  Since we don't have a clean data schema to build off of, I'm transcribing the available information from the WSDL definition and REST service responses into JSON Schema documents.
-Those schema documents are then used to generate Java POJO objects using the [jsonschema2pojo library](https://github.com/joelittlejohn/jsonschema2pojo/).
+[These schema documents](https://github.com/pillfill/rxnorm-client/tree/master/src/main/resources/schemas) are then used to generate Java POJO objects via [jsonschema2pojo library](https://github.com/joelittlejohn/jsonschema2pojo/).
 We're taking this databinding approach to ensure that the JSON Schemas can be reused to generate service datamodel objects for other languages and platforms (though this library will remain Java focused).

  2. Create Service Proxies